MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/cicd-workflow.md

 #### Application pipeline

 - Consider the necessary application build, testing, and validations that you want to include in your Continuous Integration process.
 This can include linting and testing related to security, integration and performance which are required to create a release candidate for environment deployments.
 - For bridging the gap between a built container image in a CI pipeline to being deployed on a cluster, a traditional push deployment method would be done by calling the Kubernetes API directly from the deployment pipeline.
-- With a GitOps process, to avoid manual configuration modifications to your GitOps repository, the CD pipeline can have permission or run as a service account which then has permission to open a Pull Request or commit directly to an configuration repository with the new container image change.
+With a GitOps process, to avoid manual configuration modifications to your GitOps repository, the CD pipeline can have permission or run as a service account which then has permission to open a Pull Request or commit directly to a configuration repository with the new container image change.
 These changes from your CD pipeline can also provision all YAML objects required for your application.

+The following is a process flow that contains the traditional application CI process incorporated with changes to support GitOps.
 ![GitOps CI](../../_images/eslz-cicd-gitops_ci.png)

 #### Cluster-wide component update process